muratk5n/thirdwave/en/2022/11/battery-electric.md

 ### Insufficient Lithium Reserves

-Even for motor vehicle road transportation, widespread use use of lion batteries is impossible.
+Even for motor vehicle road transportation, widespread use of lion batteries is impossible.
 Existing estimated lithium reserves are at 17.0 millon tons.
 In 2020, 48.6 percent of all oil consumed in the OECD was related to motor vehicle usage [1].
 2019 crude oil